MartinHinz/smada2021/book/preface.md

 ## Dataset used for this chapter

 The dataset, that we are using for this chapter, comes from the burial-ground of Münsingen/Rain.
 Maybe in the later version of this book I will give more details to the state of said.
 For the time being every Swiss archaeologist should have a slight idea what is burial-ground consist of.
-You can download the data using the following link: <!--html_preserve--><a href="data:text/csv;base64,O0dyYXZlO01ubztGTDtCSDtCRkE7RkE7Q0Q7QlJBO0VEO0ZFTDtDO0JXO0JUO0ZFVztDb2lscztMZW5ndGg7ZmlidWxhX3NjaGVtZQoxOzEyMTszNDg7Mjg7MTc7MTsxMDsxMDsyOzg7NjsyMDsyLDU7Miw2OzIsMjs0OzUzO0IKMjsxMzA7NTQ1OzI5OzE1OzM7ODs2OzM7NjsxMDsxNzsxMSw3OzMsOTs2LDQ7Njs0NztCCjM7MTMwOzU0OTsyMjsxNTszOzg7NzszOzEzOzE7MTc7NTs0LDY7Miw1OzEwOzQ3O0IKODsxNTc7ODU7MjM7MTM7Mzs4OzY7MjsxMDs3OzE1OzUsMjsyLDc7NSw0OzEyOzQxO0IKMTE7MTgxOzIxMjs5NDsxNTs3OzEwOzEyOzU7MTE7MzE7NTA7NCwzOzQsMztOQTs2OzEyODtDCjEyOzE5Mzs2MTE7Njg7MTg7Nzs5Ozk7NzszOzUwOzE4OzksMzs2LDU7TkE7NDsxMTA7QwoxMzsyMzs2NDM7MTU7MTg7MTsxMDsxMDsxOzU7MDsxNTszLDU7Myw1OzA7NDs0MDtBCjE0OzMxOzgxMjsyMzsyNjs0Ozc7OTs1OzEyOzE7MTY7NiwyOzcsNzsyLDg7NDs3NDtBCjE1OzQ0Ozc1MjsxMDsxMDsyOzEwOzY7MjsyO05BOzk7MjsyLDM7MiwyOzM7MjY7QQoxNjs0ODs3ODg7MTU7MTk7Mjs4Ozc7MzszOzQ7MTI7Myw3OzMsNTsxLDk7NDs1NjtCCjE3OzQ5Ozc5ODsyMDsyMzsyOzg7NzsxOzg7NTsxNjs3LDc7NSwyOzIsNjs2OzY4O0IKMTg7Njs2NzM7Mjc7MTU7Njs4Ozc7NTszOzExOzExOzMsNzszLDU7MSw4OzQ7NTU7QQoxOTs2MTs4MjE7MjA7MTM7NTs4OzU7MjsxMDs1OzEwOzQsNDs0LDQ7NSwxOzY7MzY7QgoyMDs2MTs4MzA7MjA7MTQ7MTs4OzY7MTszOzQ7MTQ7MTQsMzsxLDQ7MSw3OzY7NDQ7QgoyMTs2ODs1ODc7MjI7MTg7MTs4Ozc7MTs1Ozg7MTc7OCw4OzM7Miw0OzY7NTk7QgoyMjs4MDs1Mjk7MTI7MjI7MTs2Ozk7MTs5OzA7MTE7Niw4OzYsNDswOzQ7NDU7QgoyMzs5MTs0NjQ7MjA7MTU7Mjs3Ozc7Mzs2OzEwOzEyOzUsNTszLDg7Myw5OzY7NTA7Qgo=" download="muensingen_fib.csv">muensingen_fib.csv</a><!--/html_preserve-->.
+You can download the data using the following link: `<a href="data:text/csv;base64,O0dyYXZlO01ubztGTDtCSDtCRkE7RkE7Q0Q7QlJBO0VEO0ZFTDtDO0JXO0JUO0ZFVztDb2lscztMZW5ndGg7ZmlidWxhX3NjaGVtZQoxOzEyMTszNDg7Mjg7MTc7MTsxMDsxMDsyOzg7NjsyMDsyLDU7Miw2OzIsMjs0OzUzO0IKMjsxMzA7NTQ1OzI5OzE1OzM7ODs2OzM7NjsxMDsxNzsxMSw3OzMsOTs2LDQ7Njs0NztCCjM7MTMwOzU0OTsyMjsxNTszOzg7NzszOzEzOzE7MTc7NTs0LDY7Miw1OzEwOzQ3O0IKODsxNTc7ODU7MjM7MTM7Mzs4OzY7MjsxMDs3OzE1OzUsMjsyLDc7NSw0OzEyOzQxO0IKMTE7MTgxOzIxMjs5NDsxNTs3OzEwOzEyOzU7MTE7MzE7NTA7NCwzOzQsMztOQTs2OzEyODtDCjEyOzE5Mzs2MTE7Njg7MTg7Nzs5Ozk7NzszOzUwOzE4OzksMzs2LDU7TkE7NDsxMTA7QwoxMzsyMzs2NDM7MTU7MTg7MTsxMDsxMDsxOzU7MDsxNTszLDU7Myw1OzA7NDs0MDtBCjE0OzMxOzgxMjsyMzsyNjs0Ozc7OTs1OzEyOzE7MTY7NiwyOzcsNzsyLDg7NDs3NDtBCjE1OzQ0Ozc1MjsxMDsxMDsyOzEwOzY7MjsyO05BOzk7MjsyLDM7MiwyOzM7MjY7QQoxNjs0ODs3ODg7MTU7MTk7Mjs4Ozc7MzszOzQ7MTI7Myw3OzMsNTsxLDk7NDs1NjtCCjE3OzQ5Ozc5ODsyMDsyMzsyOzg7NzsxOzg7NTsxNjs3LDc7NSwyOzIsNjs2OzY4O0IKMTg7Njs2NzM7Mjc7MTU7Njs4Ozc7NTszOzExOzExOzMsNzszLDU7MSw4OzQ7NTU7QQoxOTs2MTs4MjE7MjA7MTM7NTs4OzU7MjsxMDs1OzEwOzQsNDs0LDQ7NSwxOzY7MzY7QgoyMDs2MTs4MzA7MjA7MTQ7MTs4OzY7MTszOzQ7MTQ7MTQsMzsxLDQ7MSw3OzY7NDQ7QgoyMTs2ODs1ODc7MjI7MTg7MTs4Ozc7MTs1Ozg7MTc7OCw4OzM7Miw0OzY7NTk7QgoyMjs4MDs1Mjk7MTI7MjI7MTs2Ozk7MTs5OzA7MTE7Niw4OzYsNDswOzQ7NDU7QgoyMzs5MTs0NjQ7MjA7MTU7Mjs3Ozc7Mzs2OzEwOzEyOzUsNTszLDg7Myw5OzY7NTA7Qgo=" download="muensingen_fib.csv">muensingen_fib.csv</a>`{=html}.

 The data is such represents different fibulae found on the side.
 Please download the file and save it into a directory of your choice.
 For this chapter, like with all of the chapters, you might like to specify a specific folder for this chapter.
 Save the data there, and, as we have learnt in the last chapter, select this folder as your current working directory.